omar-abdelgawad/quick-sql-handbook/SQL.md

 Once you download and install DB Browser, go ahead and choose "New Database".
 Type the name of the file and make sure it ends with the extension ".db".
-If a pop-up window called "edit table definition" appears, close it for now.
+If a pop-up window called "edit table definition" or "SQLCipher encryption" appears, close it for now.

 Choose the "Execute SQL" tab.
 A text field will appear on the left